 Get started by looking at your cash reserves, planning where you want to go and drawing up a budget of your expected costs.
-Check out our 'Budgeting' page for some tips and ideas.
-The internet is good for this kind of research - you can start by checking out the links at the bottom of this page.
+Check out our how to budget and save page for some tips and ideas.
+The internet is good for this kind of research – you can start by checking out the links at the bottom of this page.

 Your funds will need to cover:

-- Sightseeing and activities (e.g. admission charges, tours)
+- sightseeing and activities (for example, admission charges, tours)